Upper and Lower Bounds on the Smoothed Complexity of the Simplex Method: Introduction

 Average-case analyses of the simplex method have been performed for a variety of random distributions over linear programs \cite{b82,b87,b99, jour/mapr/Smale83, report/Haimovich83, jour/mapr/Megiddo86, jour/jc/AKS87, jour/mapr/Todd86, jour/jacm/AM85}.
 While insightful, the results from average-case analyses might not be fully realistic due to the fact that ``random'' linear programs tend to have certain properties that ``typical'' linear programs do not.

-To better explain why simplex algorithm performs well in practice, while avoiding some of the pitfalls of average-case analysis, Spielman and Teng \cite{ST04} introduced the smoothed complexity framework.
-For any base LP data $\bar{A} \in \R^{n\times d}, \bar{b}\in \R^n, c\in \R^d \backslash \{0\}$ where the rows of $(\bar A,\bar b)$ are normalized to have $\ell_2$ norm at most $1$, they consider the \emph{smoothed LP} by adding independent Gaussian perturbations to the constraints:
+To better explain why the simplex algorithm performs well in practice, while avoiding some of the pitfalls of average-case analysis, Spielman and Teng \cite{ST04} introduced the smoothed complexity framework.
+For any base LP data $\bar{A} \in \R^{n\times d}, \bar{b}\in \R^n, c\in \R^d \backslash \{0\}$ where the rows of $(\bar A,\bar b)$ are normalized to have $\ell_2$ norm at most $1$, they consider the \emph{smoothed LP} obtained by adding independent Gaussian perturbations to the constraints:

 The entries of $\hat{A}$ and $\hat{b}$ are i.i.d.
 Gaussian random variables with mean $0$ and variance $\sigma^2$.
-The \emph{smoothed complexity} of a simplex algorithm $\mathcal{A}$ is defined to be the maximum (over $\bar A, \bar b, c$) expected number of, i.e.,
+The \emph{smoothed complexity} of a simplex algorithm $\mathcal{A}$ is defined to be the maximum (over $\bar A, \bar b, c$) expected number of pivot steps the algorithm takes to solve the smoothed LP, i.e.,